Year 3 Blog

 We aim to ensure that all children receive a high quality, enjoyable and exciting education.

 We feel that our school is a true reflection of the community we serve.
 Lydgate children are well motivated and come from a range of social and cultural backgrounds.
 Within the school community we appreciate the richness of experience that the children bring to school.
 This enhances the learning experiences of everyone and it also gives all pupils the opportunity to develop respect and tolerance for each other by working and playing together.
 We want your child's time at Lydgate to be memorable for the right reasons - that is, a happy, fulfilling and successful period of his/her childhood.

 Welcome to Year 3!

-The Y3 teachers are Mrs Dutton & Mrs de Brouwer (3D/deB), Mrs Holden (3SH), Mrs Noble & Miss Roberts (3N/R) and Miss Wall (3AW).
-We have four Teaching Assistants who work within the team: Mrs Dale, Mrs Allen, Mrs Dawes and Mrs Proctor.
+The Y3 teachers are Mrs Dutton & Mrs de Brouwer (3D/dB), Miss Hayden (3RH), Mrs Holden (3SH) and Miss Wall (3AW).
+We have several Teaching Assistants who work with Y3 children at different times through the week: Miss Mahon, Mr Bartholomew, Mrs Dawes and Miss Kania.

 We will use this blog to keep you up-to-date with all the exciting things that we do in Year 3, share some of the things that the children learn and show you some of their fantastic work.
 We hope you enjoy reading it!

 Welcome to the Year 5 Blog page.

 The Year 5 teaching team consists of: Mrs Loosley (5NL), Miss Cunningham (5EC), Mrs Ridsdale and Mrs Webb (5W/R) and Mr Bradshaw (5BB).
 The children are also supported by our teaching assistants: Mr Swain, Mr Jenkinson, Mrs Hornsey and Mrs Allen.
 We have help from Mr Jones, Miss Lee, Ms Grimsley and Ms Reasbeck too.
 What a fantastic team!